-Statism is used here to describe 20th-century global trends which sought to reverse the dominant 19th-century political trends, for example, liberalism and conservatism.
-The 19th-century spectrum of European political life was squeezed from both sides, left and right as if the tips of our iconic omega were a powerful pinching jaw [ID].
+Statism is used here to describe 20th-century global trends which sought to reverse the dominant 19th-century political trends, for example, liberalism, socialism and conservatism.
+The 19th-century spectrum of European political life was squeezed in the twentieth century from both sides, left and right, as if the tips of our iconic omega were a powerful pinching jaw [ID].

 Modern statism made its first moves back toward the center of the historical stage in "The West" in the years of Napoleon III [ID] and can be seen in the policies of the German Imperial Chancellor Bismarck [ID].
 It was a long-term feature of Russian political culture [EG].

 Nationalistic, Chauvinistic, militaristic and frequently racist and imperialistic statism grew from the middle of the 19th century to monstrous proportions in the 20th century.
 It grew in direct proportion to -- and in close connection with -- the colossal growth in centralized industrial and financial power.

-And statist power also developed in stark disproportion to that of domestic European civil societies.
-Neither liberals nor conservatives were able to find just the right way to deal with the newly grown wage-labor component of modernizing society [EG].
+Statist power developed in stark disproportion to that of domestic European civil societies.
+Neither liberals, socialists nor conservatives were able to find just the right way to deal with the newly grown wage-labor component of modernizing society [EG].
 This lingering political/institutional inability weakened and compromised society in its relationship to the state in the late 19th century [Huge LOOP on "wage-labor"].

 As the 19th century wound down, the great German sociologist Max Weber [ID] concluded that the progressive ideals and innovations of the European 18th and 19th centuries were dissolving.
 What was charming, liberating and charismatic earlier had become disenchanting, oppressive and hyper-rational and bureaucratic in the era of "The Second Industrial Revolution".
 As Weber put it in his influential study of the relationship between Protestantism and capitalism, the light cloak of economic modernization with its generous invitation to laissez-faire freedom and prosperity was becoming an "iron cage" [TXT].